ishowcybersecurity/TryHackMe-Roadmap-for-Beginners-Free-Rooms-/README.md

-# 🚀 Getting Started with Hacking on TryHackMe
+# 🚀 Getting Started with Hacking on TryHackMe (FREE)

 ### @ishowcybersecurity (Ghulam Mohiuddin)